-What is a request for a due process hearing and what are my rights related to it?
+What is a due process hearing and what are my rights related to it?

 A due process hearing is a formal proceeding presided over by an administrative law judge, which is similar to a court action.
-The hearing can be initiated by you or the LEA when there is a disagreement over a proposal or a refusal to initiate or change the

-Office of Administrative Hearings ("OAH") Attn: Special Education Division 2349 Gateway Oaks Drive, Suite 200 Sacramento, CA 95833-4231 Phone (916) 263-0880 FAX (916) 263-0890
+The hearing can be initiated by you or the LEA when there is a disagreement over a proposal or a refusal to initiate or change the identification, evaluation or educational placement of your child, the provision of a FAPE to your child, or a dispute over the availability of an appropriate program for your child.
+Requests should be sent to: Office of Administrative Hearings ("OAH"), at the following address: Office of Administrative Hearings, Attn: Special Education Division, 2349 Gateway Oaks Drive, Suite 200, Sacramento, CA 95833-4231.
+Phone (916) 263-0880; FAX (916) 263-0890.